-Yes, each fellow is required to find housing; we can provide suggestions.
+Yes, each fellow is required to find housing.
+We would be happy to provide suggestions.

-When you say first generation graduate, do you mean within your immediate family?
+When you say first generation student, do you mean within your immediate family?

 My older sibling graduates one year ahead of me, do I still qualify?

-Our aim is to have both fellows commence this program on the same day or as close together as possible, however we are flexible.
+Our aim is to have all six fellows commence this program on the same day or as close together as possible, however we are flexible.
 The best thing to do is to apply and include in your application when you would be able to commence.

 I graduate before this program begins, am I eligible?